Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   Without fully determined requirements and design, software can become messy or 'hacky' if quality control standards are not maintained
 -   Since not all requirements are defined from the start, unforeseen changes may arise during the development process which require revision of the software architecture, costing more time in the long run.

-### Which Model to Choose?
+#### Spiral Model

+The Spiral Model, sometimes known as Boehm's Spiral, is an iterative, risk-driven approach to software development.
-Any model can be used for any software development project.
+The approach allows for any mixture of software development approaches depending on the pattern of risk present in the project.
-Waterfall and V-Model and more likely to be used when all the requirements are known at the start of the project.
-Iterative methods are particularly suited to prototyping, where quick development and user feedback help shape early versions of a system, and to research software, where evolving requirements and experimental objectives demand adaptability.
-However, iterative approaches can be used on any project including those which are large scale and safety critical.

-It's also worth noting that, to some extent, linear approaches become iterative in reality, as it is nearly always necessary to return to previous stages throughout the software development process.
-For example, knowing 100% of the requirements from the start is nearly always impossible.
-Even if a waterfall approach is applied, changes will most likely be made at each of the stages, requiring revision of an earlier stage.

-In this course, we will focus on an iterative method called Agile, as it is currently a commonly used method for software engineering across sectors, and it suits the project that you'll be working on throughout this course.

-## Overview of Agile Software Development

-### What is Agile?
+The model guides users to first determine objectives, second identify and resolve risks, third develop and test, and fourth plan the next iteration.
+More recently, the spiral model has been thought of as a 'process model generator' because Boehm argues that choices based on a project's risks generate an appropriate process model for the project.

+Decisions about how much effort should be directed into each element of the project is guided by the goal of minimising the overall risk.

+#### Agile

-Agile software development is a phrase used to describe any method which broadly follows a set of principles determined by a group of 17 software developers, called the Agile Alliance, at a meeting in Utah in 2001.
+Agile software development is a phrase used to describe any iterative method which broadly follows a set of principles determined by a group of 17 software developers, called the Agile Alliance, at a meeting in Utah in 2001.
 These principles, outlined in the Manifesto for Agile Software Development, are as follows:

 -   Individuals and interactions over processes and tools